justinlaw360/firstprinciple/README.md

 |Data Validation|XML External Entity (XXE) attacks                    |Data Disclosure     |Disable external entity parsing or use secure parsers                  |XML Security Gateway                                           |

 # Essential Security Protection Measures
+So, it is induced that the following security measures are minimum to an organization to have proper security protection against cyber attacks.
 |Cybersecurity Measures|
 |-------------|
 |Access Control Systems|